recalll/nbase-micro/README.md

 ```

 Class Type is object or main Type using that class we can create any type.
-Tirple is property of the Object, which holds key and value and id of parent object.
+Triple is property of the Object,

+which holds key and value and id of parent object.
 [https://schema.org](https://schema.org) gives you better idea.